zstyblik/grafana.org/source/blog/temp/temp.md

 grafana-cli install pie-chart
 ```

 Plugins can now be installed to a directory outside the main Grafana install location.
-By default in `/var/lib/grafana/plugins`.
+By default to `/var/lib/grafana/plugins`.
 You
 can also install plugins from any directory if you specify them in grafana.ini like this:

 ```ini